 To inform Members of the document's weight, if any, when considering planning applications.

-d) To review opportunities to the building regulations for water saving, in a similar way to recent updates on the conservation of fuel and power.
+d) To review opportunities to the building regulations for water saving, in a similar way to recent updates on D) Building Regulations are required to undertake their work in line with the national requirements.